+86 1510-529-7925 [email protected]

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review

-Some lens have a huge reputation to deliver outstanding images that is just not possible with other systems, and the Pentax 67 105 F2.4 lens is a perfect example of this.
-I bought the Pentax 67 system because I wanted to move away from shooting medium format with my Yahsica mat 124G and almost everyone that I spoke to said the same thing.
-The Pentax 67 105mm F2.4 lens is the closest you will get to large format look with a medium format camera, it was really sharp and had outstanding bokeh.
-So after doing some research and I found out that there are three versions of the lens but optically they were basically the same so I ordered a Pentax 6×7 camera that came with a few lenses, included a copy of the legendary 105mm F2.4 lens.
+Some lenses have a huge reputation for delivering outstanding images that are just not possible with other systems, and the Pentax 67 105mm f/2.4 lens is a perfect example of this.
+I bought the Pentax 67 system because I wanted to move away from shooting medium format with my Yashica Mat 124G, and almost everyone I spoke to said the same thing: The Pentax 67 105mm f/2.4 lens is the closest you will get to a large format look with a medium format camera.
+It is really sharp and has outstanding bokeh.
+So after doing some research, I found out that there are three versions of the lens, but optically they were basically the same.
+So, I ordered a Pentax 6×7 camera that came with a few lenses, including a copy of the legendary 105mm f/2.4 lens.

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review